songster-sa/aws-sw-arch-associate-notes/readme.md

 - helps u access aws using corporate credentials
 - u can SSO to all ec2 instance joined to your AD domain - using AD Connectors (directory gateway)
 - What is AD - users, groups, policies, LDAP and DNS, kerberos auth, high availability
-- AWS managed Microsoft AD Domain Controllers - run on windows - in multi AZ (default 2)
+- **AWS managed Microsoft AD** Domain Controllers - run on windows - in multi AZ (default 2)
     - has MFA
-    - extend aws AD to on-premise AD using AD Trust
+    - extend aws AD to on-premise AD using **AD Trust**
-    - u have to take care of only the data eg users, groups, policies, scaling DC, AD Trust, LDAPS (certificate authority), federation
+    - u have to take care of only the data eg users, groups, policies, scaling DC, AD Trust, LDAPS (certificate authority), **federation**
     - aws takes of - multi AZ, patching, snapshot and restore, instance rotation
+    - includes trust and ALL the managing and directory-aware workloads
-- AD connector - Directory Gateway (proxy) - users are all managed in the on-premise AD
+- **AD connector** - Directory Gateway (proxy) - users are all managed in the on-premise AD
+    - access aws via AD creds - thats the only thing it provides
-- Simple AD - stand alone
+- **Simple AD** - stand alone
     - basic AD features (api)
     - small <=500 users, large <=5000 users
     - does not support AD Trust
     - no on-premise AD
-- Cloud Directory - fully managed directory-based store for developers
+- **Cloud Directory** - fully managed cloud-native directory-based store for developers
     - for apps which create/use/work with org charts, catalogs, registries
     - not AD compatible